 Why the Advice-Only 40-Point Framework™ Matters

-- Clarifies differentiation from traditional and asset-based (AUM) compensation models.
-The process is engineered to be independent of product compensation and asset-gathering incentives.
+• Clarifies differentiation from traditional and asset-based compensation models.
+The process is engineered to remain independent of asset management, product sales, custody, and referral compensation.

 Next Steps